-After you’ve got the machine’s core specifications worked out, you then have to turn your attention to your displays.
+After you’ve got the computer’s core specifications worked out, you then have to turn your attention to your displays.

 In part four, we take a look at how you are going to broadcast the information from the computer, what you should know about modern displays, and what considerations you need to take.